Encharted Cook

 Make-Ahead & Storage

 The frozen cookie dough balls will keep for one month and a few cookies can be baked as needed.
-Thaw the frozen cookie dough balls, roll them in sugar, place them on a parchment line baking sheet, and then bake.
+Thaw the frozen cookie dough balls, roll them in sugar, place them on a parchment-lined baking sheet, and then bake.

-Baked cookies will stay chewy when stored in a sealed container:
+Baked cookies will stay chewy when stored in a sealed airtight container:

-• at room temperature for 3 to 4 days
+• at room temperature for 3 to 4 days, or

 More Delicious Treat Recipes